/

 This project scheduling process stands out because it helps manage creative teams who are working on complex tasks or juggling several projects at once.
 If your team members continually jump from project to project, this process gives you an easy way to build a detailed schedule right down to the daily and hourly tasks.

 It’s how BuzzFeed keeps its team on track while juggling 100-200 video projects at any given time.
 Not only does each video project in their pipeline take 2-3 weeks to complete, but the team is also constantly inundated with new projects.
-So, they need use the schedule in Float to reassign tasks to whoever is most available and best suited for them without throwing their entire workflow off.
+So, they need to use the schedule in Float to reassign tasks to whoever is most available and best suited for them without throwing their entire workflow off.

 BuzzFeed’s Senior Director of production operations, Leah Zeis, is in charge of breaking down video projects into deliverables and creating a schedule.
 She says before a project starts, the creative team fills out a project form that maps out the project team, the deliverables, and the overall project timeline.
 Then, the project’s timeline is assessed, and tasks are allocated to the available people in Float.